-The leaders of industries and economies are starting to recognize that biophilic design is not just a design trend but a strategic investment.
+The leaders of industries and economies are starting to recognize that nature-based design, or biophilic design, is not just a design trend but a strategic investment.
 Biophilic design, which has risen in popularity over the last 10 years, is the practice of incorporating natural elements into the built environment to enhance human well-being.
 In particular, it has been discussed as having a profound impact on various aspects of the workplace, including employee well-being, productivity, and sustainability.

 One of the most significant reasons for adopting biophilic design is the positive impact it has on employee well-being.
 Natural elements in the workplace have been shown to reduce stress, boost mood, and enhance overall mental health.
 Employees in environments with biophilic elements report feeling more comfortable and connected to their surroundings, which, in turn, leads to higher job satisfaction.